enso-org/hiring/positions/senior-rust-cloud-developer.md

 - 3+ years commercial experience with Rust, including experience writing unsafe code for FFI and performance, and using the macro system for metaprogramming.
 You should be able to write idiomatic rust code.
-- Commerical experience working with at least one major cloud service: (GCP/AWS/Azure) and experience working with a dedicated IaC framework
+- Commercial experience working with at least one major cloud service: (GCP/AWS/Azure) and experience working with a dedicated IaC framework
 - Experience in building cloud heavy distributed systems
 - Familiarity with working in Linux environments
-- Ability to work with CI/CD pipelines based on github actions
+- Ability to work with CI/CD pipelines based on GitHub actions

 As part of the hiring process for this job posting we're very interested in your previous work in these areas.
 It's important for us to